-Early Thursday morning, Clifford Dixon was shot and killed in Chamblee during his birthday party celebration.
-He was 32.
+In March 2019, Clifford Dixon was shot and killed in Chamblee during his birthday party celebration.

 Dixon, a former athlete and father, was the “adopted brother” of NBA star Kevin Durant and the ex-boyfriend of reality star Erica Mena.

-As the investigation into the circumstances of his death ensues, many are curious about Dixon’s life.
+As the investigation into the circumstances of his death continues, many are curious about Dixon’s life.
 We’ve gathered some important details to know about the slain 32-year-old.

 He was born in Maryland.

 He was born Clifford Lewis Dixon on March 17, 1987, in Suitland, Maryland.

 Kevin Durant’s mother took him in at age 16.